Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 She later told me that she had been fired for fighting with the cook, but it was okay, since she was planning on quitting anyway.
 I left her a nice tip.

 What I Would Have Done Differently

 I think this trip would actually work better in reverse.
-Charleston was our final destination, and as lovely and pretty a city as it was, it couldn’t hold a candle to Savannah and New Orleans.
+Charleston was my final destination, and as lovely and pretty a city as it was, it couldn’t hold a candle to Savannah and New Orleans.